FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

             $ export SQLALCHEMY_DATABASE_URI="postgresql://flexmeasures:flexmeasures@127.0.0.1:5432/flexmeasures" SECRET_KEY=notsecret LOGGING_LEVEL="INFO" DEBUG=0
             $ flexmeasures db upgrade

         .. note:: When installing with ``pip``, on some platforms problems might come up (e.g. MacOs, Windows).
 One reason is that FlexMeasures requires some libraries with lots of C code support (e.g. Numpy).
-One way out is to use Docker, which usesa prepared Linux image, so it'll definitely work.
+One way out is to use Docker, which uses a prepared Linux image, so it'll definitely work.

 Add some structural data